timzaak/notir/README.md

 - `GET /health`: Health check endpoint, returns `200 OK` if the service is running.
 - `GET /version`: Returns the current version of the service.
+- `GET /connections?id=<user_id>`: Returns the number of active WebSocket connections for a given user ID.

 ## License